silverjuke/silverjuke/docs/scripting.md

     state = rights.editQueue;

 Property that is true if editing the queue is allowed in any way.
 If not, this property is set to false.
-Since Silverjuke 2.52beta2 this property can be read and written, in older version this property is read only.
+This property can be read and written.

 "Edit" in this meaning does not include removing tracks from  the  queue.
 For this property, please have a look at Rights.unqueue